 - Trim any threads if/as needed and enjoy!

-Sewing Under Supervision
+Sewing (and Squeaking) Under Supervision

 Safety first, furfriends!
 Remember, no matter what a toy is made of or how it’s made, toys are meant for supervised interactive play.
 Know your dog before giving him or her any new toy.
 Some dogs try to eat toys or parts (whether bought or handmade) and that’s doggone dangerous.
 Toys are for playing, and playtime is always safer (and more fun!) with you involved.
 You can read more in our dog toy safety post, including tips and helpful links for safer playtime.
 Have fun and play safe!